 Definitions

-Nc,j,yNc,j,y and Nc,d,yNc,d,y is the number of documents with authors affiliated to the country cc in the journal jj and the discipline dd, respectively, in the year yy.
+Nc,j,yNc,j,y and Nc,d,yNc,d,y is the number of documents with authors affiliated to the country cc in journal jj and discipline dd, respectively, in year yy.

-NLOCAL,j,yNLOCAL,j,y is the number of documents with authors from the same country as the publisher of journal jj in the year yy.
+NLOCAL,j,yNLOCAL,j,y is the number of documents with authors from the same country as the publisher of journal jj in year yy.

-NENG,j,yNENG,j,y is the number of English-written documents in the journal jj in the year yy.
+NENG,j,yNENG,j,y is the number of English-written documents in the journal jj in year yy.

-Tj,yTj,y denotes the total number of documents published in the journal jj in the year yy.
+Tj,yTj,y denotes the total number of documents published in the journal jj in year yy.

 Note: Documents by authors from multiple countries are fully attributed to each country, i.e. Tj,y≠∑cNc,j,yTj,y≠∑cNc,j,y.